fodil13/md-graph-converter/README.md

 7. Sidechain indicator
 8-13.
 Molecular segment encoding (PROA, PROB, GLIP, GLIZ, POPC, CHL1(This is for Charmm36m force field, may vary according to others force field))

+## Usages
+'''
+USAGE:
+The main things you need to change are listed at the end of the code.
+Change the path for your psf/dcd files, your protein/environment selection and the number of maximum frame you want to convert into graphs.
+There is nothing else to change.
+'''

 Edge Features

 - Radial basis functions (16D distance encoding)